moosefs/moosefs-csi/README.md

     ```
     $ kubectl get pvc
     NAME                    STATUS   VOLUME                 CAPACITY   ACCESS MODES   STORAGECLASS   AGE
-    my-moosefs-mount-pvc    Bound     my-moosefs-mount-pv   1Gi        RWX                           23m
+    my-moosefs-pvc-mount    Bound     my-moosefs-pv-mount   1Gi        RWX                           23m
     ```

 5. Create a sample workload that mounts the volume:

     ```
-    $ kubectl apply -f examples/kubernetes/mount/pod.yaml
+    $ kubectl apply -f examples/kubernetes/mount-volume/pod.yaml
     ```

 6. Verify that the storage is mounted:

     ```
-    $ kubectl exec -it my-moosefs-pod -- ls /data
+    $ kubectl exec -it my-moosefs-pod-mount -- ls /data
     ```

-   You should see the content of `k8s_root_dir + mfsSubFolder`.
+   You should see the content of `k8s_root_dir/mfsSubDir`.

 7. Clean up:

     ```
-    $ kubectl delete -f examples/kubernetes/mount/pod.yaml
+    $ kubectl delete -f examples/kubernetes/mount-volume/pod.yaml
-    $ kubectl delete -f examples/kubernetes/mount/pvc.yaml
+    $ kubectl delete -f examples/kubernetes/mount-volume/pvc.yaml
-    $ kubectl delete -f examples/kubernetes/mount/pv.yaml
+    $ kubectl delete -f examples/kubernetes/mount-volume/pv.yaml
     ```

-By using `containers[*].volumeMounts[*].subPath` field of `PodSpec` it is possible to specify a proper MooseFS subfolder using only one PV/PVC pair, without creating a new one for each subfolder:
+By using `containers[*].volumeMounts[*].subPath` field of `PodSpec` it is possible to specify a proper MooseFS subdirectory using only one PV/PVC pair, without creating a new one for each subdirectory:

 ```
 kind: Deployment